 - Avoid baths for two days.
 You may take a warm shower 24 hours after your procedure.

-Radiofrequency works better for some people than others.
-A key factor is whether the nerves targeted by the procedure are the same nerves responsible for your pain.
+For the treatment to work and for you to feel better, it's important that the nerves targeted by the procedure are the same nerves responsible for your pain.